 - Inspect your vehicle for misalignment.
 Hitting a pothole can knock a wheel out of alignment.
 This in turn affects your vehicles suspension and ultimately negatively impacts it’s steering.
 Bent wheels, axles, worn shocks, and broken springs can contribute to drivetrain drag.
 Any drag burns excess fuel, and limits your vehicles ability to perform safely and efficiently.

 These are just a few ideas to help get you started.
-We see many other issues that impede fuel economy in the shop on a daily basis, and this may become a regular post for us to keep you informed and help you tame your fuel consumption.
+We see many other issues that impede fuel economy in the shop on a daily basis, and we know this is a popular issue with many of our clients.
+Never hesitate to get in touch, whether all you need is a simple oil change or something more involved.